 Laura Pole is a graduate of the NGCTP and an Oncology Clinical Nurse Specialist with over 30 years' experience caring for people with cancer and other serious illness.
 Laura is currently head chef for the Smith Farm Center for the Healing Arts Cancer Help Program and has a position with the Palliative Care Partnership of the Roanoke Valley as Palliative Care Coordinator and Consultant.
 Through her business, Eating for a Lifetime, she provides consultation and education to patients and professionals in how to translate diet prescriptions into delicious health-supportive food.
 Her website is eatingforalifetime.com.

-Elliott Prag is a full-time instructor in the NGICTP and a part-time instructor in the Institute ’s public classes.
-In addition to a career as a teacher, restaurant chef, caterer, and recipe developer for Vegetarian Times, Elliott has spent many years working as a personal chef for clients in NYC.
-He is the Manager of Social Media for the NGI and writes for and manages our blog, Blanched and Shocked, and our Twitter and Facebook pages.
+Elliott Prag is a full-time instructor in the NGICTP and a part-time instructor in the Institute’s public classes.
+In addition Elliott has worked as a restaurant chef, personal chef, caterer, and recipe developer for Vegetarian Times.

 Rebecca Reilly is the author of Gluten-Free Baking and has written articles and recipes for the magazine Living Without.
 She is a graduate of Le Cordon Bleu in Paris and received professional training from Le Notre Patisserie, the Tuscan Cooking Workshops in Florence, Italy and a chef's diploma from Madeline Kamman's Modern Gourmet Cooking School in Boston.
 She is the former owner of the Madd Apple Café and Rebecca's Kitchen.
 For ten years, Rebecca was featured as the on-air chef in cooking segments on WCSH News Center 6 and hosted the popular television series New England Kitchen.